hsf-training/hsf-training-reana-webpage/_episodes/03-developing-serial-workflows.md

 Start with earlier steps, run, debug, run, debug until satisfaction.

-Continue with later steps only afterwords.
+Continue with later steps only afterwards.

 How to run only first step of our example workflow?
 Use `TARGET` step option: